 - CDC: Vaccine Safety Datalink (VSD) — A network of nine integrated healthcare organizations across the United States that conducts active surveillance and research; the system is also used to determine whether possible side effects identified using VAERS are related to vaccination.

 - CDC: Clinical Immunization Safety Assessment (CISA) Project — A collaboration between CDC and seven medical research centers to provide expert consultation on individual cases and conduct clinical research studies about vaccine safety.

 - FDA: Other large insurer/payer databases — A system of administrative and claims-based data for surveillance and research.

 - FDA and the Centers for Medicare and Medicaid Services (CMS): Medicare data — A claims-based system for active surveillance and research.

 - FDA: Biologics Effectiveness and Safety System (BEST) — A system of electronic health record, administrative, and claims-based data for active surveillance and research.

 - FDA: Sentinel Initiative — An additional system of electronic health record, administrative, and claims-based data for active surveillance and research.

 No. The vaccine will be available, as supplies allow, to all Ohioans who choose to receive the vaccine.

-During the early phases of administration of COVID-19 vaccines in the United States, supply will be limited.
-This would mean that not everyone will be able to be vaccinated right away.
+During the early phases of administration of COVID-19 vaccines in the United States, supply is limited.
+This means that not everyone will be able to be vaccinated right away.
 While supply is limited, Ohio is offering the vaccine first to those at highest risk for death from COVID-19.
 As vaccination production ramps up, every Ohioan who chooses may receive a vaccine as soon as large quantities are available.
 It is hard to predict when the vaccine will be widely available for everyone, as it is based on supply.